alanchoi00/mtrn4231-klotski-solver/README.md

 #### Closed-Loop Operation

 #### Brain Node
 The central orchestrator that coordinates all system operations through a modular manager architecture.
 It manages the complete sense-plan-act loop using a 5-phase manipulation sequence (Sense -> Plan -> Approach -> Grip Close -> Pick/Place -> Grip Open -> Retreat).
-The node handles UI commands for mode switching (auto/step/pause/reset), subscribes to board state updates from the sense node, integrates with the safety system to pause/resume operations when hands are detected, and delegates tasks to specialized managers (UIManager, ServiceManager, ActionExecutor, PipelineOrchestrator).
+The node handles UI commands for mode switching (auto/step/pause/reset), subscribes to board state updates from the sense node, integrates with the safety system to pause/resume operations when hands are detected, and delegates tasks to specialised managers (UIManager, ServiceManager, ActionExecutor, PipelineOrchestrator).
 The pipeline orchestrator implements a **Chain of Responsibility pattern** where handlers are processed sequentially, each deciding whether to handle the current state or pass to the next handler in the chain.

 #### Sense Node